 - Time tracking: I’ve become curious about how I’m spending my time, with the ultimate goal of making sure I’m spending an appropriate amount of time on the things that matter to me most.

 - Anxiety journals: I’ve started to write about the situations that give me anxiety or make me uncomfortable.
 The journal is a simple note of what happened (objective) and how it made me feel (subjective).
 This has helped avoid me making bad decisions when I’m anxious, and helped understand my response to certain situations.
 Putting it into writing immediately relieves some degree of anxiety, as it feels like some action is being taken.

 - Productivity Retrospectives: I started a daily/weekly/monthly reviews to measure how many goals and to-do’s I intended to complete vs. which ones I actually completed.
 This retrospective has revealed patterns of overcommitment that I always felt I had, but now have empirical evidence to prove it, and change accordingly.

 - Tracking Food and Water intake: without actively making any changes to what and how I eat, the act of tracking has already improved my eating habits.

-Even after only a few months of these habits, I can already see how self curiosity is a powerful force of change.
+Even after only a few months of these habits, I can already see how these small changes can have major impact over time.